 How to Join

 Are you interested in joining Cadets or simply curious?
-Here's how to get more information on how to join Sea Cadets!
+Here's where to get more information on how to join Sea Cadets!

 Who Can join?

-These are the documents you need to join the corps:
+These are the documents you need to join ADMIRAL BUDGE:

 Please have these original documents with you when you attend the corps.
 To help speed up the registration process, you may wish to complete the application form and bring it along with a photocopy of these documents as well.